eerii/hello-bevy/README.md

 cargo run
 ```

-and to start a local web build, use trunk (_this won't work until bevy 0.12.1 is released, meanwhile use `trunk build` and serve another way_):
+and to start a local web build, use trunk:

 ```sh
 trunk serve